 The question we are often asked is, “Does MIGAS employ mature aged apprentices?”
 The answer is “yes”, but let’s break it down further than that.
-This is a two-part series where we will answer your queries about Mature Aged Apprenticeships.

 What is a mature aged apprentice, or adult apprentice?

 In Australia, any person who is aged 21 years or older at the commencement of their Australian Apprenticeship is considered a mature aged apprentice, or adult apprentice.
 The same is applied to Australian Traineeships and mature aged trainees.

 Do mature aged apprentices get paid higher than a normal apprentice?

 All Australian apprentices are paid subject to the relevant award for the industry in which they are working.
 Awards detail the legal entitlements of an employee, such as minimum wages and conditions, per the industry or position in which they are employed.